D2391

 Documentation Requirements

-• Pre-operative and post-operative images if available
+- Pre-operative and post-operative photographs if applicable

-• Patient consent for the procedure
+- Patient consent forms for the procedure

 Billing Considerations